nick-merrill/avwxsummarizer/README.md

 ## Coming Soon

-The Summarizer will soon take into account the following:
+* The Summarizer will soon take into account the following:
     * TAFs
     * Winds aloft
     * SIGMETs
     * AIRMETs
     * PIREPs

-It will also allow specification of wheels-up time to allow looking ahead to tomorrow's weather instead of the default (current weather).
+* It will also allow specification of wheels-up time to allow looking ahead to tomorrow's weather instead of the default (current weather).
+* Customizable limits/thresholds